 Northern Hill Tribes

 In the mountainous regions of North Vietnam, several different hill tribes still live their traditional lives.
 The village of Sapa and the valleys around it are great for exploring.
-For independent travelers, it can be reached by train and mini bus, but it is also great for touring around on a motorbike.
-Make sure, though, to make a trekking, too.
+For independent travellers, it can be reached by train and a minibus, but it is also great for touring around on a motorbike.
+Make sure, though, to make trekking, too.